Family history isn't the only factor to consider.

 Like Khloe, many women worry that a positive test result will feel like a death sentence, and create unwanted anxiety about the future.
-Freivogel suggests that you should think about whether a positive result would change what you are currently doing to protect your health.
+Freivogel suggests that you should think about whether a positive result would change what you are currently doing to protect your health, as it did for Applegate.
 “If I had a patient that said, ‘I’ve already had my ovaries removed for some other reason, I would not consider a preventative mastectomy, even if I had a BRCA mutation, and my family history puts me at enough risk that I’m already getting screened very carefully, I’m getting mammograms.'
 Would that person do anything differently if she got a BRCA result?
 Maybe not.”

 But if there are preventative steps that you're not already taking, knowing your BRCA status could literally save your life.
 And if you're thinking about getting pregnant in the future, the test could potentially help protect your baby too.
 Dr. Klugman explains that a procedure (called Preimplantation Genetic Diagnosis) performed during an IVF cycle can help doctors identify the embryos that don't carry the treacherous mutation.